A Culture of Higher Education

 We highly recommend that you do!
 It is a fact that admissions counselors keep track of which applicants visit, as it demonstrates real interest in the college, and your interest can make a difference to whether you’re admitted.
 Even if you're visiting a college just to get a feel for what a college campus is like (always a good idea) but don't intend to apply there, play it safe and check in, in case you change your mind later.

-Steve Roushakes, our Acting Head, writes a counselor letter for every student applying to college.
+Steve Roushakes, our Head of School, writes a counselor letter for every student applying to college.
 As many schools want one or two teacher recommendations, you should ask teachers who know you well and can attest to your work ethic, even if you did not earn an A in their class.
 You can help them by submitting a "brag sheet" that highlights your strengths and accomplishments, and provides information your recommenders may not be aware of.

 No!
 A common error students make is not turning in their request forms until after they have finished their application, rather than turning them in and allowing teachers to work on their letters at the same time.
 This drastically reduces the lead-time teachers need to write the comprehensive, thoughtful letters that will reflect best on the student.

 Applying early is generally better.
 Many colleges have a variety of deadlines, or "decision plans" for students to choose from.